How do I login to the computer?

 Why can't we print on both sides of the paper?

 Non-educational material applies to all files, programs and activities that do not pertain to education.
-This includes computer games of any kind, MUDs and MOOs, social chat rooms and pornography.
+This includes computer games of any kind, social media sites, chat rooms, and pornography.
 Any users found viewing such materials will be issued two warnings.
-Failure to abide by these warnings will result in the banning of the user from further use at the ITS computer labs.
+Failure to abide by these warnings will result in the banning of the user from further use at the ITS Computer Labs.
 The lab also cautions users from viewing recreational material when the lab is busy since it keeps computers away from people with projects and papers to do.
 Recreational material includes personal e-mail and web browsing other than for research purposes.

 What are the consequences for violating any of the stated regulations for conduct in the ITS labs?

-Any user that has violated one of the regulations will be given a warning for his/her first two offenses.
-If the user commits a third offense, the user is banned from further use at the ITS computer labs.
+Any user that has violated one of the regulations will be given a warning for his/her first offense.
+If the user commits another offense, the user may be banned from further use at the ITS Computer Labs and their UH username may be disabled until they meet with an IT security officer.

 Why does the computer freeze and what can I do to fix it?